rocketlabdelta/rocketlabdelta.com/_posts/2020-06-21-rail-guides.md

 These X-shaped profiles are readily available from industrial suppliers, rocketry vendors, or directly from the manufacturer in a wide variety of lengths and configurations.

 The original Blacksky rail guides were machined from 3/8" Delrin (acetal/Polyoxymethylene) bar stock with a profile of a squat capital "I".
-They also offed "pro" guides that were the same size but made with Teflon-coated red-anodized aluminum.
+They also offered "pro" guides that were the same size but made with Teflon-coated red-anodized aluminum.
 Both styles were mounted to the airframe with 8/32 pan head screw, Philips head for the standard guides, Socket head for the aluminum guides.
 That style of rail guide is still in use today and is commonly referred to as a "rail button" (they look a little like a button because they're round).